Unknown Benefits of Drinking Beet Juice

 Beets are both low in calories and satisfying at the same time.
-You can add grated beet to your salads to boost the fiber content and avoid constipation or becoming overweight.
+You can add grated beet, which is both healthy and delicious, to your salads.

-The high content of folic acid is excellent for pregnant mothers and the developing fetus.
-Beets will ensure good development during the first several weeks of gestation.
+The high content of folic acid is excellent for pregnant mothers and the developing fetuses.
+Beets can be a part of a diet maximizing the chances of good development during the first several weeks of gestation.

 See also: Pregnancy after age 35

-How to make beet, carrot, and apple juice
+How to make a beet, carrot, and apple juice

 Now that you know what this unique and delicious vegetable is all about, it’s time to learn how to make it into a juice!
 We’ll give you a great recipe that combines two other superfoods.